 I remember vividly the evening of the film’s official premiere.
 It was a magnificent and emotionally charged event.

-Then-President Karolos Papoulias had attended (because he was a family friend of Evi’s), as well as many notables from politics, the press and the arts.
+Then-President Karolos Papoulias had attended, as well as many notables from politics, the press and the arts.

 Leonidas Kyrkos was there (since he had participated in the movie), Manolis Glezos and numerous others, but there was no representation from the Communist Party, even though they had been invited.